 7. Character Recognition

 Optical Character Recognition (OCR) is the process of converting images of handwritten, typed, or printed text into machine-encoded language.
-It is one of the commonly used approaches to digitize printed texts so it can be saved, edited, searched electronically.
+It is one of the commonly used approaches to digitize printed texts so they can be saved, edited, and searched electronically.

 OCR and NLP combine to provide a range of benefits that can help businesses complete their document-related tasks such as read and recognize ID cards/passports automatically, enter data into various forms or CRMs, verify customer data gathered from various sources, instantly scan bank cards, indices, cheques, tickets, etc.

 Everyone is aware of the autocomplete function on a Google search bar.
 Just after typing a few letters the Google search bar automatically completes your search query.
 Or in any case that you have typed something incorrectly, the search gives you the correct and relevant results.

 This feature is used every day without us noticing it.
 This function or feature is a very good example of natural language processing.
 The autocorrect and autocomplete feature helps users to find results efficiently and many websites are using them now like Facebook and Quora.